 The variety of orange chicken most commonly found at North American Chinese restaurants consists of chopped, battered and fried chicken pieces coated in a sweet orange-flavored chili sauce, which thickens or caramelizes to a glaze.
 Over the past three years, the dish has eclipsed Ranch Dressing as America’s favorite food.

-The White House didn’t immediately respond for clarification on what’s now being called the Great Orange Chicken Embargo, but later in the day Sarah Huckabee Sanders sent an email to the press corp saying President Trump is still working on the details and no decisions have been made yet.
+The White House didn’t immediately respond for clarification on what’s now being called the Great Orange Chicken Embargo, but later in the day, they sent an email to the press corp saying President Trump is still working on the details and no decisions have been made yet.